WEWS-TV: "On Your Side" era

 In 1998, WEWS adopted "On Your Side" as its slogan (which it currently still uses).
-More noticeable, however, was the discontinuance of the station's longtime Circle 5 logo.
+More noticeable, however, was the discontinuance of the station's longtime "Circle 5" logo.
 That year, WEWS also became the first television station in Cleveland to launch a website—NewsNet5.
 In 1999, longtime station weather forecaster Don Webster retired from the station after 35 years.
 In 2000, longtime sports anchor/sports director Matt Underwood left to become an announcer for the Cleveland Indians.

 On January 7, 2007, WEWS became the third Cleveland television station to begin broadcasting newscasts in high-definition.
 At present, all locally produced portions of the station's newscasts, including live remote field footage, are presented in HD.
 It was also around this time that channel 5 introduced the modified version of the classic "Circle 5" logo that was used until 2016.
 Sister station WPTV also uses the classic "Circle 5" logo.
 On May 21, 2009, Ted Henry retired as the primary news anchor at channel 5, after holding the post for 33 years.
 Henry is the longest serving news anchor in Cleveland television history.

 In November 2010, WEWS became the first Cleveland television station to follow a growing national trend in starting its weekday morning newscasts at 4:30 a.m.

 News 5 era

 On September 26, 2016, the station retired the NewsChannel 5 name for its newscasts, becoming simply News 5.
 At the same time, the station began using a graphic identity similar to that of British television network Channel 5 (which used a similar logo from February 2011 to February 2016).

 In 2017, longtime WEWS anchors Leon Bibb and Lee Jordan both announced their retirements from the station.
 Bibb had served as an anchor/reporter at the station since 1995 (coming over from WKYC where he had spent 16 years previous), while Jordan started at WEWS in 1987 as a co-host of The Morning Exchange before becoming an evening news anchor in 1993.
 To honor their tenures at the station, WEWS renamed their newsroom the Leon Bibb Newsroom, and their main studio the Lee Jordan News Studio.

+On June 26, 2023, following the cancellation of The List, WEWS began airing The Debrief, a nightly newscast airing at 7 p.m. originating from and simulcast on Scripps News—a sister network of WEWS, as part of a plan by Scripps to integrate Scripps News programming on their main network affiliates as a way to promote Scripps News and increase the network's exposure.
+Scripps News ceased operations as a linear channel on November 16, 2024, and with that The Debrief was canceled, and a new local 7 p.m. newscast debuted on November 18, 2024.